Purpose of Review

 Meeting Schedule and Submission Deadline

-The RIC reviews research studies on the second and fourth Thursday of each month.
+Research study reviews are held on the second and fourth Thursday of each month.
 Applications must be received at least two weeks prior to the meeting in order to be placed on the agenda.
-The RIC review may be conducted prior to or in parallel with IRB review.
-Both RIC review and IRB approval must be obtained prior to starting the study.
+The nursing review may be conducted prior to or in parallel with IRB review.
+Both nursing review and IRB approval must be obtained prior to starting the study.

 Exemptions from RIC Study Review Include:*